ImWuX/tartarus-bootloader/protocol.md

     - `CR4.PAE` SET
     - `EFER.LMA` SET

+AP's are guaranteed stacks of at least 16Kb
+SMP is guaranteed a stack of 64Kb

 ## Boot Info
 The bootloader prepares a structure that will be passed to the kernel as the one and only argument to the entrypoint.
 This structure is defined in the `tartarus.h` header file.